Serious Dating Advice

 Writing a Dating Profile

-When I decided to try online dating again in 2018, I read more than 1400 men's profiles on Match.com, and I rewrote my own profile dozens of times in an attempt to make it as clear and accurate as possible.
+When I was doing online dating during the years after my divorce, I read more than 1400 men's profiles on Match.com, and I rewrote my own profile many times in an attempt to make it as clear and accurate as possible.
 Here are some things I learned from this experience:

 If you are looking for a short-term fling, then admit it!
 There are plenty of people looking for the same thing.
 Why waste time flirting with people who want something different?